interpid2/ROS/README.md

 ```

 #### 2.2 Controlling the robot in joint space
-Function jointAction uses an ROS action to move robot in joint space.
+Function __*jointAction*__ uses an ROS action to move robot in joint space.
 While moving, function will print out current desired angles in degrees.
 Care should be taken when using this function because angles could be out of reach.
-In that case, FlexPendant will throw an error and stop the RAPID program when joints are close to singularity  while function will return message "Invalid joints".
+In that case, FlexPendant will throw an error and stop the RAPID program when joints are close to singularity  while function will return message "_Invalid joints_".

 Usage:
 ```python